 Note SLHS 3295 is a “variable credits” course.
 Please ensure that you register for 3 credits.

-Note SLHS 3295 is coded at the catalog level as “open to juniors or higher,” but first- and second-year Honors students without junior standing are invited to take this course.
-If you will have fewer than 54 earned credits by Spring 2019, please email email@example.com and include (1) your name; (2) your 7-digit Student Admin number; (3) the class number (10123); (4) the course number and section (SLHS 3295-001); (5) your pick day and time; and (6) confirmation that there are seats available in the class.
+Note SLHS 3295 is coded at the catalog level as open to juniors or higher.
+If you are an Honors student who will have fewer than 54 credits when this course is offered, you may register by emailing email@example.com and including (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time”; (4) the course number and section; (5) the class number from Student Admin; and (6) confirmation that there are seats available in the course.

 Requires ENGL 1010, 1011, or 2011.

 This class will critically examine how social constructions of gender, race, class, sexuality, and disability shape science, medicine, and technology.
 We will consider the complex relationships between constructions of nature, science, objectivity, and the body to highlight how culture influences the theory and practice of different sciences, medical research, and technologies.